mozilla/source/README.md

 `manage.py syncdb`

 Or just leave things pointing to the sqlite demo database for a quick peek.
+(There's a test admin user set up under the credentials admin/admin).
 Either way, it's time to fire it up!

 `manage.py runserver`